dean0x7d/pybinding/docs/tutorial/lattice.rst

 * `([1, -1], 'A', 'B', t)` specifies the hopping between [0, 0] and [1, -1], from A to B. The
   opposite hopping is added automatically: [-1, 1], from B to A. In the tight-binding matrix representation, the opposite hopping is the Hermitian conjugate of the first one.
-The lattice specification always requires explicitly mentioning just one half of the hoppings while the other half is automatically added to guarantee hermiticity.
+The lattice specification always requires explicitly mentioning only one half of the hoppings while the other half is automatically added to guarantee hermiticity.
 * `([0, -1], 'A', 'B', t)` is handled in the very same way.